NASA-AMMOS/BSL-docs/README.md

 <!--
-Copyright (c) 2023-2024 The Johns Hopkins University Applied Physics Laboratory LLC.
+Copyright (c) 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC.

-This file is part of the BPSec Library (BSL).
+This file is part of the Bundle Protocol Security Library (BSL).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.